rosacry/Mapperatorinator/README.md

 ### 4. Begin inference

 Run `inference.py` and pass in some arguments to generate beatmaps.
 For this use [Hydra override syntax](https://hydra.cc/docs/advanced/override_grammar/basic/).
-See `inference.yaml` for all available parameters.
+See `configs/inference_v29.yaml` for all available parameters.
 ```
 python inference.py \
   audio_path           [Path to input audio] \
   output_path          [Path to output directory] \
-  beatmap_path         [Path to .osu file to autofill metadata, audio_path, and output_path, or use as reference] \
+  beatmap_path         [Path to .osu file to autofill metadata, and output_path, or use as reference] \

   gamemode             [Game mode to generate 0=std, 1=taiko, 2=ctb, 3=mania] \
   difficulty           [Difficulty star rating to generate] \